 The easiest way to input a command line switch is by using a Run command, which is essentially a single-line version of the full command line interface .

 In Windows 10, you can open a new Run command by typing Run into the search bar, or by using the shortcut Windows key + R.

-You should be presented this window — simply input your desired switch into the Open field and press Enter to execute it.
+You should see this window — simply input your desired switch into the Open field and press Enter to execute it.

-Command line switches can be used to expedite the process of sending emails.
+Command line switches can be used to speed up the process of sending emails.
 To compose a new message, enter the following into the Run dialog:

 outlook.exe /c ipm.note